 In this episode, I am honored to have Miranda Palmer, LMFT with me.
 She helps therapists get great clinical outcomes and build happy, full practices.
-The subject of today’s talk is getting clear about the finances and what fees you are charging.
+The subject of today’s talk is financial planning tips for therapists starting a practice, how to pay yourself in a private practice, and what fees you should charge in a private practice.

-To receive more updates on business owner finance, subscribe to our newsletter.
+To receive more updates on business owner financial planning,, subscribe to our newsletter.

-Many therapists think the issue is more clients – and then when they get “full” they realize they created a structure and business plan that wasn’t sustainable financially.
+Many therapists starting a private practice think the issue is more about getting new clients – and then when they get “full” they realize they created a structure and business plan that wasn’t sustainable financially.
 Miranda’s going to tell you about how to solve this problem, and more.

 How therapists determine their hourly fee